qiugh/taskager/README.md

 # Basic usage
 ## manager module
-When manager instance is created, three types of parameter is acceptable.
+Manager accepts three types of parameter.
-This stage can override all parameters loaded from file in directory config.
+This stage can override all parameters loaded from config file.
+Config file path is determined by parameter named config which is assigned './config/' if it is not set.
 ```
 let globalOpt = {
     'optioni': 'valuei', //set global default value for parameter optioni from task options